“FastestVPN” is a descriptive brand name if nothing else.

 FastestVPN seems not to be bothered.

-And if all of that was bad enough, Customer Support is totally non-existent.
+And if that was not bad enough, Customer Support is totally non-existent.

 I still have the timer ticking away on that email reply coming back, but I am not counting my chickens.

 Nobody is bothering to reply to my Live chat message, either.

 If that is their idea of ‘24×7’ support, you should use a VPN software that has an excellent provider, like NordVPN.